Sanavesa/DeepSociety/README.md

  Deep Society is a gateway that creates new ways for us to connect with people around us and understand them better.

 ## Inspiration
 Wouldn't it be cool to have a personal assistant at your fingertips that answers your every question and doubt?
 Well, here is Bob™ and Friends; they are extraordinarily educated and highly resourceful.
-Whatever you ask them, they'll reply!
+Whatever you ask them, they'll answer!

 ## What it does
-To be filled.
+DeepSociety provides a suite of personalized virtual assistants that can converse with you about deep thought-provoking ideas.
+The focus of Bob™ and Friends is to help you understand the people around you and other societies and cultures, so that you can prosper and live happily ever after.

 ## How we built it
 We used Flutter to build the Frontend, along with speech recognition and speech synthesis to allow for a seamless conversion between text to speech and vice versa.
 Moreover, the Backend was developed in Flask and deployed to Google Cloud Platform.
 The question answering system was a Generative-Adversarial-Network and a Transformer model to predict the next token given a prompt (GPT-3).